davidpallmann/hashnode-backups/cl37ve56505ylmgnvazekedec.md

 We used the AWS SDK for .NET, but an alternative would have been to use the [Amazon Kinesis Client Library for .NET](https://github.com/awslabs/amazon-kinesis-client-net), which gives you instance load balancing, failure handling, and checkpointing of processed records.
 This library is a wrapper around a Java implementation.

+Consider what analytics or processing needs to happen for your data records.
+For example, you might want to feed records to Kinesis Data Analytics or Lambda functions.

 Since there isn't an AWS Free Tier for Kinesis, be sure to understand the pricing model and the two available capacity modes, on-demand and provisioned.

 Once you're familiar with Kinesis Data Streams, learn about the other Kinesis service and consider whether using them in concern make sense for your use case.